Washburn, Texas: Geography

 Washburn is located along U.S. Highway 287 in northwestern Armstrong County, approximately 20 miles east of Amarillo.

 Demographics

+According to the Handbook of Texas, the community had an estimated population of 120 in 2000.

+Washburn first appeared as a census designated place in the 2020 U.S. census.

-2020 census
+2020 Census

 As of the 2020 United States census, there were 116 people, 70 households, and 63 families residing in the CDP.

 Education

 A combination school/church building was built at Washburn in 1889.
 A community center was built in Washburn to modernize school campuses, improve education, and sponsor cultural events around 1920.
 Today, the community is served by the Claude Independent School District.